 20 Facts About Your Favorite Quentin Tarantino Movies

 Love him or otherwise, there’s no denying that Quentin Tarantino is a natural born filmmaker.
 Since bursting onto the scene with 1992’s Reservoir Dogs, Tarantino has crafted a slew of films that have consistently amazed, and occasionally offended, audiences around the world.
-As his latest film, The Hateful Eight, makes its way into theaters, here are 20 facts about some of your favorite QT films.
+To celebrate his 54th birthday (he was born in Knoxville, Tennessee on March 27, 1963), here are 20 facts about some of your favorite QT films.

 1. WHATEVER EXPLANATION YOU’VE HEARD FOR THE TITLE OF RESERVOIR DOGS PROBABLY ISN’T TRUE.